 Now you have your bathroom all clean, functional and inviting, here are a few more suggestions to appropriately accessorize.

-- Be sure all hygiene items such as toothpaste, toothbrushes, hair brushes etc are kept out of site.
-Have a place for these items in a drawer which is neat and organized so space looks neutral.
+- Be sure all hygiene items such as toothpaste, toothbrushes, hairbrushes etc are kept out of sight.
+Have a place for these items in a drawer that is neat and organized so space looks neutral.

-- Put away hair dryers and store neatly under the sink or in a dryer bag.
+- Put away hair dryers and store them neatly under the sink or in a dryer bag.